WordPress/gutenberg/docs/designers-developers/glossary.md

 <dd>A set of button controls.
 In the context of a block, usually referring to the toolbar of block controls shown above the selected block.</dd>

 <dt>Template</dt>
-<dd>A block template is defined as a list of block items.
-Such blocks can have predefined attributes, placeholder content, and be static or dynamic.
-Block templates allow to specify a default initial state for an editor session.
-See <a href="developers/block-api/block-templates.md">Templates documentation</a> for more.</dd>
+<dd> A template is a pre-defined arrangement of blocks, possibly with predefined attributes or placeholder content.
+You can provide a template for a post type, to give users a starting point when creating a new piece of content, or inside a custom block with the <code>InnerBlocks</code> component.
+See the templates documentation for more information.
+See <a href="../../developers/block-api/block-templates.md">templates documentation</a> for more information.</dd>

 </dl>